-You can make a statement piece of origami wall art with Sonobe units–they are simple to fold, resulting in an impressive artwork to display in your home.
+Make a piece of geometric origami wall art with Sonobe units.
+They are inexpensive and simple to fold, resulting in an impressive, modern artwork to display in your home.

 02 of 08

-For this tutorial, we'll be making a triangular shape using 9 Sonobe units.
-Start with a piece of square-shaped paper, white side up if it has one.
+For this tutorial, we'll be making a triangular shape using nine Sonobe units.
+Start with a piece of square paper, white side up if it has one.

 Continue to 3 of 8 below.